-Professor & Shimadzu Distinguished Professor of Analytical Chemistry, University of Texas, USA
+Professor and Shimadzu Distinguished Professor of Analytical Chemistry, University of Texas at Arlington, USA